intuited/vim-dnd5edb/README.md

 ### Material components with monetary value

-Material components which have a monetary value are notes as such:
+Material components which have a monetary value are noted as such:

     Identify (rit.)
 1m/T/I [V/S/M@100gp] (1:A+Bd+CF+CK+Wz)